evanodell/parlitools/README.md

     devtools::install_github("evanodell/parlitools")

-You will also need the development version of `mnis`:
+You will also need the development version of `mnis` if your installed version is v0.2.3 (the current version on CRAN) or less:

     devtools::install_github("evanodell/mnis")